Augmented Reality in Newspapers: Technology, Uses, and Problems

 Augmented reality apps have been developed to let people learn more about buildings, cars, museums displays, golf courses, mountains, stars, and other parts of the environment.
 Some of these apps work by detecting location instead of by reading markers, but all display digital content in addition to real-life content.

-Image Recognition That Triggers Augmented Reality
+Image Recognition and Augmented Reality

 Access to Mobile Technology

 The potential uses of augmented reality technology are exciting, but as is the case with many other technological developments, they aren't available to everyone.
-Many people don't have a smart phone or a tablet with mobile Internet access.
+Many people don't have a smartphone or a tablet with mobile Internet access.
 They either can't afford them or don't want to get them.
-In some areas the mobile devices or an Internet connection aren't available.
+In some areas, the mobile devices or an Internet connection aren't available.

 Newspapers of the Future